KaffeinatedKat/slowutils/README.md

 # pyutils
 A few of the coreutils written in python becuase why not

-Below is the list of programs I have rewritten thus far, and how they differ from the original
+Below is the list of programs I have rewritten thus far, and how they differ from the original (they are all slower)

 ## Requirements